- Policy Statement

 - equipment exchange and recycling programs.

-1. For example, an employee may be able to type more comfortably if he or she uses a certain type of keyboard tray.
+2. For example, an employee may be able to type more comfortably if they use a certain type of keyboard tray.
 If practicable, the Board may provide the employee with the requested tray.
 Return to text